nbegumc/891a3f81/README.md

 The dataset was downloaded from https://www.superdatascience.com/

-Below are the codes to prepare the dataset:
+Below are the codes to prepare the dataset.
+User does not have to run these codes, package has the final dataset ("movies") in itself.

 ``` r
 Getdata <- function(){